An open API service indexing awesome lists of open source software.

 #### Howto

-To define an event sourced entity, one needs to:
+To define an event-sourced entity, one needs to:

-1. define the state of the event sourced entity using google protocol buffers message
+1. define the state of the event-sourced entity using google protocol buffers message

-2. define the various commands that will be handled by the event sourced entity
+2. define the various commands that will be handled by the event-sourced entity

-3. define the various events that are result of the command handlers and that will be handled by the event sourced
+3. define the various events that are a result of the command handlers and that will be handled by the event sourced

-entity to return the new state of the event sourced entity
+entity to return the new state of the event-sourced entity

 4. define and make sure the [`events store`](./persistence/events_store.go) is properly implemented.